einschmidt/hassio-addons/caddy-2/DOCS.md

 #### Example Configuration for Caddyfile

-**Important**: _Restart the add-on after changing the configuration._
+**Important**: _Restart the app after changing the configuration._

-To instruct the add-on to use and monitor the `Caddyfile`, your configuration should look like this:
+To instruct the app to use and monitor the `Caddyfile`, your configuration should look like this:

 ```yaml
 non_caddyfile_config: {}